kbirken/dbus-emf-model/README.md

 ## Installation

 There is an update site as part of the git repository.
-Here is the URL:
+Here is the URL (note that this will only serve as P2 repository, it will not work in a browser):

 http://kbirken.github.io/dbus-emf-model/releases/